kmhswimgirl/turtleboot/README.md

 ### Requirements:
 - Ubuntu Server 24.04 is installed
 - ROS Jazzy Jalisco is already
-- Wi-fi connection not required
+- Wi-fi connection not required!

 ### Example:
 I want to change my hostname to "hello-there", my `ROS_DOMAIN_ID` to 22 and I do not want to rebuild the turtlebot3_ws.